digantabala/-Password-Strength-Checker-Python-/README.md

 Evaluates password strength as Very Weak, Weak, Moderate, Strong, or Very Strong

 Analyzes:
-Password length
+Password length,
-Presence of uppercase and lowercase letters
+Presence of uppercase and lowercase letters,
-Presence of digits
+Presence of digits,
-Use of special characters
+Use of special characters,
-Provides user-friendly recommendations for improving weak passwords Interactive command-line interface
+Provides user-friendly recommendations for improving weak passwords, Interactive command-line interface